 “The Scientist” Lyrics Meaning (Coldplay)

-Coldplay’s “The Scientist” is one of the band’s most emotional songs, released in 2002 on A Rush of Blood to the Head.
-The lyrics tell the story of regret, love, and longing, with a desperate wish to go back and fix past mistakes.
-The song’s meaning revolves around trying to understand why things fell apart and the painful realization that love doesn’t always follow logic.
+Coldplay‘s “The Scientist” is one of the band’s most emotional songs.
+It has themes of regret, love, and longing, with the singer hoping to fix past mistakes.
+It’s about trying to understand why things fell apart and the painful realization that love doesn’t always follow logic.

 Verse 1: Regret and a Desire to Fix the Past